Message Traces

 assistant |

-role, content, reasoning_content |
+role, content, tool_calls, reasoning_content |

 Example Trace (Simple Generation)

-A basic trace without retries:
+A basic trace without tool use:

 [